 - Liferay communicates the availability of maintenance updates for Liferay products through Announcements.
 If you did not do so already during the onboarding call, stay up to date with the latest by using this subscribe link.

 - Keep an updated list of Liferay features that your organization uses so that you can cross-reference this list with the documentation for the maintenance updates.
-This will allow you determine whether you should evaluate updates for promotion to your production environment.
+This will allow you to determine when you should evaluate updates for promotion to your production environment.

 - Maintain stability by treating patches as being as risky as any other change you may make to a production system, whether it’s customizations developed by your own company, new products, or configuration updates.